Online Shaming, Public Shaming

 - Cut the criminals off.
 If you ever find yourself being extorted for money over explicit materials, treat it like you would any other form of blackmail.
 Report it to the appropriate authorities.

-- Google yourself (business) regularly.
+- Google yourself regularly.

 - Set-up your Google alerts.

-- Maintain your privacy settings (frequently).
+- Maintain your privacy settings frequently on all your social platforms.

 Steps to building digital resilience